Ukrainian president meets with world leaders at G7 as Russia claims a key victory in the war | Law-Order

 “Zelenskyy's presence puts some pressure on G7 leaders to deliver more — or explain to him directly why they can't,” he said.

-Russian Foreign Minister Sergey Lavrov criticized the G7 summit for aiming to isolate both China and Russia.
+Russian Foreign Minister Sergey Lavrov criticized the summit for aiming to isolate both China and Russia.

-“The task has been set loudly and openly: to defeat Russia on the battlefield, but not to stop there, but to eliminate it as a geopolitical competitor.
-As a matter of fact, any other country that claims some kind of independent place in the world alignment will also be to suppress a competitor.
-Look at the decisions that are now being discussed and adopted in Hiroshima, at the G7 summit, and which are aimed at the double containment of Russia and China,” he said.
+“The task has been set loudly and openly: to defeat Russia on the battlefield, but not to stop there, but to eliminate it as a geopolitical competitor,'' he said.

-The G7 also warned North Korea, which has been testing missiles at a torrid pace, to completely abandon its nuclear weapon ambitions, “including any further nuclear tests or launches that use ballistic missile technology”, the leaders' statement said.
+The G7 leaders have rolled out a new wave of global sanctions on Russia, now the most-sanctioned country in the world, as well as plans to enhance the effectiveness of existing financial penalties meant to constrain President Vladimir Putin's war effort.

-The G7 leaders have rolled out a new wave of global sanctions on Moscow as well as plans to enhance the effectiveness of existing financial penalties meant to constrain President Vladimir Putin's war effort.
-Russia is now the most-sanctioned country in the world, but there are questions about the effectiveness.
+The latest sanctions aimed at Russia include tighter restrictions on already-sanctioned people and firms involved in the war effort.
+More than 125 individuals and organisations across 20 countries have been hit with US sanctions.

 Russia had participated in some summits with the other seven countries before being removed from the then-Group of Eight after its 2014 annexation of Crimea.